Superbon Singha Mawynn: ONE Featherweight Kickboxing Champion

 Superbon faced Giorgio Petrosyan for the inaugural ONE Featherweight Kickboxing World Championship at ONE Championship: First Strike on October 15, 2021.
 He stopped the favourite via right high-kick in the second round, becoming just the second fighter to knock out Petrosyan, as well as being crowned the first ONE Featherweight Kickboxing World Champion.

 Superbon made his first title defense against Marat Grigorian at ONE: X on March 25, 2022.
 After dominating all five rounds, Superbon won the rematch with Grigorian and retained the ONE Featherweight Kickboxing World Championship by unanimous decision.

 Superbon was scheduled to his second title defense against the 2021 ONE Featherweight Kickboxing World Grand Prix Champion Chingiz Allazov at ONE on Prime Video 2 on October 1, 2022.
 Allazov withdrew with an injury on September 21 and was replaced by the #5 ranked ONE lightweight contender Tayfun Özcan.
 Superbon withdrew from the fight the day before it was supposed to take place, as he wasn't medically cleared to compete.
 His fight with Allazov was rescheduled for ONE on Prime Video 5 on December 3, 2022.
 In turn, Superbon was forced to withdraw due to an illness and the bout was moved to headline at ONE on Prime Video 6 on January 14, 2023.
 He lost the bout and title via knockout in the second round.

+Post-title reign

+After loss to Allazov, Superbon faced Tayfun Özcan at ONE Fight Night 11 on June 9, 2023.
+He won the fight by second-round knockout, knocking Tayfun out with a head kick.
+The win earned him a $50,000 Performance of the Night bonus.

+Superbon was scheduled to face Tawanchai P.K.Saenchai for the ONE Featherweight Muay Thai World Championship on October 7, 2023, at ONE Fight Night 15.
+However, Superbon was forced to pulled out due to a leg injury.
+The match was rescheduled on December 9, 2023, at ONE Fight Night 17.
+Tawanchai withdrew from the fight with a viral infection on November 4, 2023.
+The bout was rescheduled for ONE Friday Fights 46 on December 22, 2023.
+Superbon lost the fight by majority decision.

+Superbon faced Marat Grigorian for the interim ONE Featherweight Kickboxing World Championship at ONE Friday Fights 58 on April 5, 2024.
+Superbon won by unanimous decision to become the interim ONE Featherweight Kickboxing World Champion.

+Superbon faced Jo Nattawut at ONE Friday Fights 81 on September 27, 2024.
+He won the fight by a first-round knockout.

+The rematch between Superbon and Tawanchai P.K.Saenchai for the ONE Featherweight Muay Thai World Championship took place on January 24, 2025, at ONE 170.
+He lost the fight via second round technical knockout.